Google Play Policy Changes 2021: first learnings about ASO impact

 Get your app featured in Google Play Store

-What happened to apps that have adapted their store listing on time?
+Impact on apps that have adapted their store listing on time

 In order to do so, “myposter” removed “Fotos drucken” from the app title in the German Google Play Store as seen in App Radar’s app timeline.